-No – we realise that as a Child Care Centre teacher, you are a UNIQUE person.
+No – we realize that as a Child Care Centre teacher, you are a UNIQUE person.
 Let’s face it – this type of job is not suited to everyone.
-Not everyone has your love for children, your passion for seeing children grow and develop, your drive to make sure that the little ones will eventually be school-ready, and last but not least – your absolute devotion to look after other people’s children, welcoming them in the morning, treating them like your own during the day, and then setting them free again towards the evening.
+Not everyone has your love for children, your passion for seeing children grow and develop, your drive to make sure that the little ones will eventually be school-ready, and last but not least – your absolute devotion to looking after other people’s children, welcoming them in the morning, treating them like your own during the day, and then setting them free again towards the evening.

 Not to even mention the skills that you require.
 These include effective and efficient communication (remember what we said in a previous article about the difference between effective1 and efficient2?), the ability to instruct a group of children, and of course having an affinity for young children.

 It is a selfless job, and often a thankless one as well.
 There are so many competing priorities for your time – let’s look at only a few (yes, yes – we know; we are preaching to the converted…):